10. Execution threads

 }

-We won’t dwell on the thread creation part, which we’ve already covered.
-Instead, let’s focus on the Increment method in line 59, which each thread uses to increment the static counter cptrThreads in line 8.
+We won't dwell on the thread generation part, which has already been covered.
+Instead, let's take a look at the Increment, of line 59 used by each thread to increment the static counter cptrThreads on line 8.

-- line 66: the thread pauses for 1 second.
-It therefore loses the CPU
+- line 66: the thread stops for 1 second.
+It therefore loses the processor

-Step 2 is only there to force the thread to lose the CPU.
-The CPU will then be given to another thread.
-In practice, there is no guarantee that a thread will not be interrupted between the moment it reads the counter and the moment it increments it.
-Even if we write cptrThreads++, giving the illusion of a single instruction, there is a risk of losing the CPU between the moment we read the counter’s value and the moment we write its value incremented by 1.
-Indeed, the high-level operation cptrThreads++ will be broken down into several elementary instructions at the processor level.
-The one-second sleep in step 2 is therefore only there to systematize this risk.
+Step 2 is only there to force the thread to lose the processor.
+The processor will be given to another thread.
+In practice, there's no guarantee that a thread won't be interrupted between the moment it reads the counter and the moment it increments it.
+Even if you write cptrThreads++, giving the illusion of a single instruction, there is a risk of losing the processor between reading the counter value and writing its value incremented by 1.
+In fact, the high-level operation cptrThreads++ will be the subject of several elementary instructions at processor level.
+The one-second sleep stage 2 is therefore only there to systematize this risk.

 The results obtained with 5 threads are as follows:

-- Line 1: A first thread reads the counter.
+- line 1: a first thread reads the counter.
 It finds 0.
-It pauses for 1 second and thus loses the CPU
+It stops for 1 second and loses the processor

-- Line 2: A second thread then takes the CPU and also reads the counter value.
-It is still 0 since the previous thread has not yet incremented it.
-It also pauses for 1 second and, in turn, loses the CPU.
+- line 2: a second thread takes over the processor and also reads the counter value.
+It is still at 0, as the previous thread has not yet incremented it.
+It too stops for 1 second and loses the processor.

-- Lines 1–5: In 1 second, all 5 threads have time to run and read the value 0.
+- lines 1-5: in 1 s, all 5 threads have time to pass and read the value 0.

-- Lines 6–10: When they wake up one after another, they will increment the value 0 they read and write the value 1 to the counter, which is confirmed by the main program (Main) on line 11.
+- lines 6-10: when they wake up one after the other, they will increment the value 0 they have read and write the value 1 to the counter, as confirmed by the main program (Main) on line 11.

-Where does the problem come from?
-The second thread read an incorrect value because the first thread was interrupted before it finished its task, which was to update the counter in the window.
-This brings us to the concept of critical resources and critical sections in a program:
+What's the problem?
+The second thread read the wrong value because the first had been interrupted before completing its job of updating the counter in the window.
+This brings us to the notion of critical resources and critical sections of a program:

-- A critical resource is a resource that can be held by only one thread at a time.
-In this case, the critical resource is the counter.
+- a critical resource is a resource that can only be held by one thread at a time.
+Ici the critical resource is the counter.

-- A critical section of a program is a sequence of instructions in a thread’s execution flow during which it accesses a critical resource.
-We must ensure that during this critical section, it is the only one with access to the resource.
+- a critical section of a program is a sequence of instructions in a thread's execution flow during which it accesses a critical resource.
+It must be ensured that during this critical section, it is the only thread to access the resource.

 In our example, the critical section is the code between reading the counter and writing its new value: